Ben leaned over and whispered to me, “If we both stick to the story, they can’t prove anything.” I nodded.

-Ben seized the initiative.
+My brother Ben seized the initiative.
 “Look, officer, we don’t want to waste your time, but at the time of the robbery, we were at the other end of town, playing bowling.”
 I nodded in agreement.
-My brother took out the receipt for the game, the date and time edited beforehand.
+Ben took out the receipt for the game, the date and time edited beforehand.

 “We weren’t there,” Ben said, mildly irritated.

 Jen didn’t pay attention to him, and instead walked up behind me, her heels clicked until she stopped and whispered in my ear, “I bet it wasn’t hard at all,” her warm breath brushed the side of my neck.
 “I bet it was so easy for a strong man like you.”
 There was a playful smile in her voice.

 “It was easy,” I said.
 She let out a satisfied giggle.

 “You fucking idiot, Zach,” my brother said through gritted teeth.

 “Oh, fuck.”
 My mind went blank.

 I screwed up.
 I screwed up big time.

 Jen took the tape recorder and said, “That sure sounds like the beginning of a confession to me,” and tapped the recorder.